Satisfaction and Experience

 Elsa Gindler and the Practice of Sensory Awareness

 Happily, while in graduate school, I was introduced to the work of Elsa Gindler (1885-1961).
 She was an extraordinary woman who taught a simple practice of paying attention to breathing, relaxation, and tension which she called Gymnastick.
-It was only after reading her essay, “Gymnastick for People Whose Lives are Full of Activity,” that I finally began to understand what was hindering my general sense of satisfaction.
+Eventually her practice became known as Sensory Awareness.
+It was after reading her essay, “Gymnastick for People Whose Lives are Full of Activity,” that I finally began to understand what was hindering my general sense of satisfaction.
 She wrote in part:

 We do not quite keep up with our lives . . .
 We no longer live our lives thoughtfully and sensitively . . .
 We do everything in order to be finished with it, and then the next thing that must be done comes along.

 Ah, so here were the missing pieces: sensitivity and thoughtfulness.
 After class, I went home and decided I would try a little exercise while I washed the dishes.
 I began to pay attention to the sensory experience of washing dishes.
 Say what?
 Well, first I paid attention to the temperature of the water and how it felt on my skin.
 Next, I noticed how the dish soap added a slippery quality to the water.
 I also took in the scent of the soap.
 Then, I looked out the window and took in the view beyond the sink.
 As I consciously paid attention via the senses, my breath began to slow and become more even, my muscles were less tense, and I found myself really enjoying the experience.

 Now I began to understand the difference between mindlessly tackling a routine task or choosing to consciously participate in the experience.
 Making time to be in the experience and to savor it via sensation definitely increased my sense of accomplishment, satisfaction, and well-being.